pheapk/Wee4-introduction-to-javascript/README.md

 - Objects
 - Block Scope
 - Passing arguments by value and by reference
-- Looping Arrays and Ojbjects
+- Looping Arrays and Objects
-- Adding item, removeing item from array, object
+- Adding item, removing item from array, object
 - Simple PacMan coding exercise